 Make use of the Preload utility to decrease application launch time

-Preload is a system utility that runs in the background, keeps a track of frequently run applications, and already loads the relevant dependencies in system memory so that those apps are loaded quickly when needed.
-You can use the following command as root in order to install this utility to your system:
+Preload is a system utility that runs in the background, keeps track of frequently run applications, and loads the appropriate dependencies already into system memory so that these applications load quickly when needed.
+You can use the following command as root to install this utility on your system:

 $ sudo apt-get install preload

 Install applications faster through the apt-fast wrapper

 If, like me, you often use the apt-get command to download applications from the command line, here’s a faster alternative.
 Apt-fast is a shell script wrapper that downloads an application package from multiple locations at once, making it faster than the apt-get command.

 Here you can learn how to install it from the terminal.
 Use the following command to add the ppa repository: